ckspyy/StorytellingAndStreamingData/README.md

 Name: Yao Yang
 Date: Feb 10, 2016  1:00 am

-- using stream method instead of continous search API in case search does not count as streaming.
+-using stream method instead of continous search API in case search does not count as streaming.
 2016/02/17

--Instruction to execute the streaming application *Websocket Server running on python script
+-Instruction to execute the streaming application

+ *Websocket Server running on python script

  *files include:  story.py,  index.html

  *require websocketd installed, can use command "brew install websocketd" for Mac or  mannual add path to websocketd file into the environment path in Linux

 after "chmod +x ./story.py"

-run in command line "websocketd --port=8080 ./story.py" open index.html in chrome browser and the streaming should start.
+run in command line "websocketd --port=8080 ./story.py"

+open index.html in chrome browser and the streaming should start.